nathanhamby05/PA2/README.md

   - “num_client_threads” - The number of client threads to launch.<br />
   - “num_requests” - The number requests that each client thread will send.<br />
 # Analysis <br />
+### Task 1
+When running ```./pa2_binary_task1 client 127.0.0.1 12345 4 1000000``` the results show that now packet loss is exhibited, but when adding more threads such as ```./pa2_binary_task1 client 127.0.0.1 12345 250 100``` packet loss can be noted.
+This shows that the UDP handling of the packets is overloading the server and losing minor packets.
+The more packets that are added, the more loss can be seen.
+When testing this, I recommend not using a high num_request for the sake of time, sending millions of requests.